 Alaska permits renting out places without running water

 Dry cabins are a normal in Alaska.
 Alaska law does not prohibit to rent out cabins without running water.
-The permafrost – soil that remains frozen for two or more consequent years – prohibits to drill for groundwater and/or install water pipes in these areas.
+The permafrost – soil that remains frozen for two or more consequent years – prohibits to install water pipes in these areas.
+Especially, when the permafrost seals an aquifer.
+Drilling into permafrost can lead to artesian wells.
 Thus, in permafrost areas, people have no running water.
 Installing power lines and land lines, however, are not a major problem.
+It doesn’t matter when the frozen ground causes the poll not to stand straight.
 Thus, there is no problem to have WiFi.Did you know that in Alaska many people have WiFi, but no running water? #AlaskaLifestyle Click To Tweet

 What do they do when they need to go to the restroom, take a shower or wash their dishes and do their laundry?

 Every cabin has an outhouse.
 Therein is a toilet that leads to a big septic tank.
 You have to go outside for your business even at 40 below.
 To not freeze to your toilet, you use a styrofoam toilet seat that you schlep back and forth between your cabin and outhouse.
 There are many laundry saloons in town.
 Many employers have showers to be used by their employees.
 Since many students live in dry cabins, the university has showers for them too as well as laundry machines.
 In town, there are various water wells where you can fill water in a large tank that you then haul into your cabin to use for doing your dishes, cooking and as drinking water.
 Read more about these water wells.

 The outfit above is the cover photo of my style book How to Dress for Success in Midlife.
 You can buy the book at this link.